A short story prequel to THE ARTIFACT HUNTERS…

-He lusts after the contents of the casket, a lust that grows the further he is from the Queen.
+He lusts after the contents of the casket, a lust that grows the farther he is from the Queen.
 He doesn’t know that this object carries a curse, a curse that will touch the Queen quite soon, condemning her to the axe.

 He makes his way across the moors, not stopping until the moon has set and the night is full dark, when he finally drives his caravan into a thicket by a burn.
 He is weary and chilled – has he caught a fever? – but he unhitches the dray before climbing inside the caravan and tucking his body around the carved casket for a brief but restless sleep.

-When his caravan is discovered, time has taken its toll.
+When his caravan is discovered years later, time has taken its toll.
 Vines creep up and over the wood whose surface now only hints of the once bright colored paint.
 The wheels have sunk deep into the muck of the burnside.
 Reeds rattle at the door, knocking against it like skeletal fingers.

 The boys who find the caravan dare one another to enter, and when they do, there lies the husk of the nameless tinker, arced around a space, his arm draped as if he would protect some precious thing.

-The border reivers strike with impunity, and this dark night they put a small village to the torch.
-As they carry off the spoils, among the loot is a carved casket still locked with a lead seal.
+The border reivers strike with impunity, and this dark night they put the desperate village to the torch.
+As they carry off the spoils, among the loot is a carved casket still carrying a broken lead seal.

 Their leader contemplates the casket as he paces his firelit hall.
-Something about the casket troubles him and he’s not used to feeling troubled.
-Perhaps it is the seal itself, its Latin inscription: Memento mori.
+Something about it troubles him and he’s not used to feeling troubled.
+Perhaps it is the broken seal itself, its imprinted Latin inscription: Memento mori.

 Remember that you must die.

-In the morning, it is gone.
-The lucky man is blessed with a full and comfortable life.
+In the morning, the casket is gone.
+The fortunate man is blessed with a full and comfortable life.

 The fae has heard the rumors.
 A small sealed casket.
-All who have possessed it by theft or desire have been cursed, even though the seal is unbroken.
+Almost all who have possessed it by theft or desire have been cursed.

 When he reaches the castle of most recent rumor the keep is already in flames.
 The fae stands at the edge of the woodland watching the despoiling clan ransack the ruins, shouting and laughing.
 He waits, his only hope of finding the casket his patience.